WarrenWeckesser/ufunclab/README.md

 *Generalized ufuncs*

+All these gufuncs except `vnorm` are implemented as custom extension modules.
+In `vnorm`, only the core calculations are implemented (as templated C++ functions), and code generation tools are used to automatically generate the extension module source code based on a configuration file.
+More gufuncs will be moved to this system eventually.

 | Function                                | Description                                           |
 | --------                                | -----------                                           |
 | [`first`](#first)                       | First value that matches a target comparison          |